Profitus Review Summary

 There are two ways you can complete this step.

 - Use the Know Your Customer (KYC) verification service, Ondato.
-When using this method, you must take a selfie and a photo of your passport or ID card.
+This method requires you to take a selfie and a photo of your passport or ID card.

 After you have been verified (which, in our experience, takes no more than five minutes), you can top up your Profitus account.